 4. Only serve beer, wine and ONE signature cocktail.
 Save more money by scratching the liquor, and save the most by not having any alcohol at all.

 5. Host the event at a private residence.
 If your backyard is big enough, throw it there for only close friends and family.
+Before throwing the event, ensure that your backyard is looking in its best condition.
+Get the lawnmower out, get rid of the weeds, and clean your garden paths (you can find some tips on the Adorable Home website on washing concrete paths).
 If not, see if any of your friends or family have a clubhouse at their apartment complex or in their subdivision.
 You may get lucky and score a clubhouse super cheap or for free

 6. Use an MP3 player fully loaded with your favorite jams in lieu of a paid DJ.